 To use the standard mileage rate for a car you own, you need to choose this method for the first year you use the car for business.
 You can then choose between deductions based on the standard mileage rate or actual costs in subsequent years.
 If you choose the standard mileage rate for a vehicle you’re leasing, you’ll need to stick with that method for the entire lease.

-If you choose this method, you’ll need to log your miles.
-You could keep a paper mileage log in your vehicle or download a mileage app to keep track.
+If you choose this method, you’ll need to log your miles to calculate your deduction at the end of the year.
+Keep a written mileage log in your vehicle, or download a mileage app to keep track.

 You can choose to deduct the actual costs of using your vehicle instead of deducting your mileage.
 If you’re using a vehicle for both business and personal reasons, you can deduct only the costs for business use.
 You can include the following expenses: